FireHawkss/Project-reliable-NMBS/README.md

 Stage 5: final stage (fully completed project)
 --> project in a nutshell: similar to zugfinder but for belgian trains and looks better

---> elaborated: the projects is made of 2 halved the frontend and the backend.
+--> elaborated: the projects is made of 2 halves, the frontend and the backend.
 The backend will be the inital focus and will be coded in python.
 It will gather the data provided by NMBS and process it into local databases (eg. using SQL).
 It will also process the data to feed it into the frontend (eg. train positions, station information, etc.).
 The frontend is a website that presents the gathered data and the aquired insights by data processing (backend).
 The presentation will be visiually appealing (better than the barebones UI approach of zugfinder).
 A possible list of possible fuctionalities on the website include:

 Tab stations:
 - list of stations